Alan Ball Jr.: Back to Portsmouth

 In January 1998, Ball was contacted by Brian Howe, who informed him he was to make a takeover bid for the club and that he would like Ball to manage the club.
 This led to Ball returning to Portsmouth as manager in February 1998, however the take-over never came about.
 When he was appointed Pompey were several points adrift at the bottom of the table and enduring a near-fatal financial crisis, going into administration for over a year.
 In 1998, he masterminded a miraculous escape that saw two of his former sides (Stoke City and Manchester City) relegated after Pompey won 3–1 at Bradford City on the final day of the season.
-He also kept them up in the 1998–99 season, but his contract was terminated on 9 December 1999 with the club in the lower half of Division One.
+He also kept them up in the 1998–99 season, but his contract was terminated on 9 December 1999 with the club in the lower half of Division One, having amassed 20 points in 21 games.
 His departure came six months after the club was rescued from financial oblivion by new owner Milan Mandaric.
 On his retirement, 54-year-old Ball was the last remaining England World Cup winner in management.